v3l1d/REST-gRPC-Microservices-Architecture/README.md

 # REST/GRPC Microservices Architecture PoC

 This repository contains the source code for my Master's Thesis project at the University of Milan.
-The project implements a distributed microservices architecture designed to compare the efficiency of REST and gRPC by Google.
+The project implements a distributed microservices architecture designed to compare the efficiency of REST on HTTP and gRPC by Google on HTTP/2.

 ## Installation